Palmer Park Tennis Academy

 Presented by People for Palmer Park with support from the U.S. Tennis Association

-Want your child to learn to play tennis?
+SORRY, this season is filled up and registration is now closed for children.
 Excellent instruction for young people 10 years of age and younger.
-Click here for the Summer 2014 registration form.
 The 10-week session begins June 17 and ends Aug.
 21.

-The class meets on Tuesdays and/or Thursdays at the Palmer Park Tennis Courts (Woodward north of 6 Mile), from 6-7 pm.
+The children’s class meets on Tuesdays and/or Thursdays at the Palmer Park Tennis Courts (Woodward north of 6 Mile), from 6-7 pm.
+Come take a look, and sign your child up next year!

 TUESDAYS: 6 – 7 pm, beginners • 7 – 8 pm, advanced beginners